ellierye/Bee2Miner/bee2miner_bee2/README.txt

 to SM from PPC over JTAG.
 This is the interface we used to talk to the miners running on the User FPGAs.

-4q_resetnio.c/h : This main program will send the data/midstate to the user FPGA(s) and read off nonces.
+minernet.c : This main program will send the data/midstate to the user FPGA(s) and read off nonces.
 It will also handle asking for more work via a socket interface.